 “If your appliances are really old, ugly, and barely working, I would advise saving money by replacing them with used appliances versus buying brand new appliances that cost thousands of dollars,” explains Bean.

-If you decide to buy new, you don’t have to go high-end, top-of-the-line to impress a buyer; standard new appliances don’t have to cost a lot to add a lot to your home’s impression.
+If you decide to buy new, you don’t have to go high-end, top-of-the-line to impress a buyer; new, standard appliances will still add a lot to your home’s overall impression.

 Seek to show potential, not perfection